Convert

 Convert vCard 2.1 to 3.0

-This is the most common conversion because Samsung phones and older Android devices export vCard 2.1, but iCloud and Google Contacts work best with 3.0.
-If you are importing contacts exported from a Samsung phone into iCloud, this is the conversion you need.
+This is the most common conversion.
+Samsung phones and older Android devices export vCard 2.1, but iCloud and Google Contacts work best with 3.0.
+If iCloud is rejecting your file, see our unable to import vCard guide.
+Here is exactly what changes.

 1

 Change the VERSION line.
 Find VERSION:2.1 and replace with VERSION:3.0.
-This must be done for every contact in the file (each BEGIN:VCARD block has its own VERSION line).
+This must be done for every contact, since each BEGIN:VCARD block has its own VERSION line.

 2